Johnny Dodd

-John P. "Johnny" Dodd (June 25, 1941 – July 15, 1991) was a lighting designer for theater, dance and music active in the downtown art scene in Manhattan during the latter half of the 20th century.
+Johnny Dodd (aka John P. Dodd) (June 25, 1941 – July 15, 1991) was an off-off-Broadway lighting designer for theater, dance and music concerts in the downtown art scene in Lower Manhattan during the latter half of the 20th century.
+He designed lighting for Judson Poets Theater, La MaMa Experimental Theatre Club, the Theater for the New City and the glam rock band New York Dolls.
+He also acted in underground art films and plays and in 1973 directed the Anthony Clarvoe play City of Light based on the City of Light novel by Lauren Belfer.

 Career achievements

-During the 1960s, Dodd was resident lighting designer at the Caffe Cino.
-In 1967, he received an Obie Award for his work on Soren Agenoux's A Christmas Carol, Lanford Wilson's The Madness of Lady Bright and Tom Eyen's White Whore and the Bit Player.
-Dodd also worked on productions at Judson Memorial Church, La MaMa and Theater Genesis.
+During the 1960s, Dodd was resident lighting designer at the Caffe Cino after starting work there as a waiter in 1961.
+In 1967, Dodd received an Obie Award for his work on Søren Agenoux's A Christmas Carol, Lanford Wilson's The Madness of Lady Bright and Tom Eyen's White Whore and the Bit Player.
+Dodd also worked on productions at Judson Memorial Church, La MaMa and Theatre Genesis.
 During the 1970s, he served as lighting director on the New York Dolls tours and worked with theater director Robert Wilson.
 He later founded and served as the president of the 14th Street Stage Lighting Inc. Towards the end of his life, Dodd worked at The Living Theater.
-In 2011, Fast Books published the book Johnny! by Michael Townsend Smith that recounts much of the life of Johnny Dodd.
-In 2017, Fast Books published a book of Johhny Dodd's collages entitled My Funny Valentine Collages under his full name John P. Dodd.

-Underground film appearances
+Underground film and theater appearances

-Dodd was featured in Andy Warhol's film Haircut No. 3 (1963) and also appeared in Warhol's film Kiss (1964).
+Dodd was featured in Andy Warhol's 1963 film Haircut No. 3 and he also appeared kissing Fred Herko in Warhol's 1963 film Kiss (aka Salome and Delilah).
+Dodd performed on stage the role of Juanita Castro in Ronald Tavel’s absurdist play The Life of Juanita Castro that was turned into a Warhol film also called The Life of Juanita Castro.
+He also performed in these off-off-Broadway plays: Leonard Melfi's Times Square (1967), Sam Shepard's Melodrama Play (1967), Rochelle Owens's Futz (1967), Changes (1968), and Nova (1969).

 Fred Herko suicide

-On October 27, 1964, strung out and homeless Andy Warhol superstar Fred Herko went to Johnny Dodd's Cornelia Street apartment to take a bath.
+On October 27, 1964, strung out and homeless Andy Warhol superstar Fred Herko, who was romantically involved with Dodd, went to Dodd's fifth-floor apartment at 5 Cornelia Street to take a bath.
 According to Dodd, Mozart's Coronation Mass was playing as Herko emerged from the bath and danced naked in the loft.
 As the music climaxed, Herko leapt through the open window and fell to his death five floors down.